 2. Make a well in the mix and pour the butter and eggs in.
 Turn the blender to low, and start slowly pouring the water in while the blender is still on low (use all the water).
 The dough will start to come together, it will seem quite runny at first, but the liquid is necessary to help with the rise.

 You don't have to worry about over mixing.
 Turn your blender on to high for a minute, the dough will start to thicken.
 Stop and scrape down bowl and then continue to mix on high for another minute.
 Stir the dough a few times with your spatula.
 The dough still feels light but the water should be well absorbed.
 Let it sit for a few minutes, now you are ready to scoop.

 If you want you can fold in .5 cup of grated cheese and some spices now, .5 cup will add nice structure without changing your macros too much.

 Pack the dough well into the scoop, level off with a knife and drop onto your lined pan.

-Take a little time and smooth out the tops with water and use up any extra dough to fill in any small cracks.
+Take a little time and smooth out the tops use up any extra dough to fill in any small cracks.
 The smoother the tops the nicer your finished product will look.
-At this point you can also sprinkle more Parmesan or add some shredded cheddar cheese.
+Don't flatten the rounds.

-Have your oven preheated to 350 or 325 for a convection.
-I use 300 in our commercial grade oven.
-Your bake time is going to range from 18 - 20 minutes depending on your oven.
+Have your oven preheated to 375 or 325 for a convection.
+Your bake time is going to range from 18 - 21 minutes depending on your oven.
 My batch in my home oven will bake in 19 minutes on the middle rack (that is preheated to 375 and turned down to 350) with an extra cookie sheet on the bottom rack.